 Building capacity for conducting public engagement with science

-- Communicating Science Seminar at the AAAS Annual Meeting convenes hundreds of scientists, public engagement researchers, and communication practitioners to discuss research and practice in science communication.
+- The Communicating Science Seminar at the AAAS Annual Meeting convenes hundreds of scientists, public engagement researchers, and communication practitioners to discuss research and practice in science communication.
+Watch video recordings of past seminars.

 - Graduate Student Communication Training is a group working to connect graduate student communication training programs.